 This is very important.
 What is it that you need to let go of to move on?

 I have a client who was ready to let go of a man who she loved very much but who she knew wasn’t the man for her, and she was struggling with it because of the love she still felt.

 I asked her to look at it like an onion, an onion where feelings are layers that must be removed to get to the core.
 What was the top layer?

-The third layer, the core actually, was the love that she still had for this man.
+The third layer, the core, actually, was the love that she still had for this man.
 And this love, we decided, wasn’t actually something that she wanted to let go of.
-She knew that they didn’t have a future together but their past, their experiences together, how she felt about him, was something that she wanted to hold on to.
-Not in a hopeful way but as something from her past that was special to her.
+She knew that they didn’t have a future together, but their past, their experiences together, and how she felt about him was something that she wanted to hold on to, not in a hopeful way but as something from her past that was special to her.

 #4 – Ask yourself what is true and what you have made up in your head.

 This is such an important piece of letting go.